PubPol 475/750 Protest, Social Movements, Art, and Policy Change

 Peer Reviews

-My expectation for the peer review is a significant and thoughtful engagement with the piece’s ideas, as well as detailed notes on the writing (similar to what I will you all in our meetings).
+My expectation for the peer review is a significant and thoughtful engagement with the piece’s ideas, as well as detailed notes on the writing (similar to what I will provide you all in our meetings).
 This is an exercise in constructive critique, so there must be suggestions for improvement.

-Your peer review will primarily take the form of a video of you reading and reacting to their entire assignment AND a transcript of the the recording.
+Your peer review will primarily take the form of a video of you reading and reacting to their entire assignment AND a transcript of the recording.
 You may edit the video and transcript, but it must include you reading every word they wrote and commenting on every image they provided.

 How to submit your review